Congratulations to our Winners

 - 3rd place – $250

-Winners will be announced during the 2019 MRS Spring Meeting in Phoenix, Arizona, and have their poster included in the Spring Meeting and/or an MRS Bulletin article.
+Winners were announced during the 2019 MRS Spring Meeting in Phoenix, Arizona, and had their poster included in the Spring Meeting and/or an MRS Bulletin article.

 - Create or curate an open materials data set from a literature review or from your research groups’ experimental or computational data.
 Alternatively, you can present a novel analysis of a previously available open materials data set.